Looking for a one day in Dallas itinerary? Got some news for you: This local’s guide is ready to be used.

 The notable things you don’t want to miss are the handcuffs of Harvey Lee Oswald, the man who killed JFK, and Clyde Barrows gun that he used in many of his shenanigans with Bonnie.

-Read next: Great summer vacation ideas in America
+Read next: 27 Summer Vacations in America

 Roam the Bishop Arts District